 - 2011, Pennsylvania:$125,000 Settlement.
 A 31-year-old woman has a pap smear done.
 She has a history of HPV and pre-cancerous cell formation.
 She is told the results are negative.
 Three years later, another pap smear is done, and the results show reactive cellular changes/blood with endometrial cells.
 A few months later, due to abnormal bleeding, she goes to her physician who does a biopsy.
 This reveals invasive, moderately differentiated squamous cell carcinoma.
 She has to have an abdominal hysterectomy done.
 The plaintiff files this claim, alleging that the original pap smear revealed the abnormal slides.
 The defense argued that the woman's cervical cancer was slowly growing and that the delayed diagnosis was the result of the plaintiff's own negligence.
 The parties settled for $125,000.

 - 2010, Florida:$650,000 Verdict.
 A 42-year-old woman goes to her gynecologist who refers her to a pathologist.
 The pathologist finds cancerous results in a specimen and he recommends a hysterectomy.
 She seeks a second opinion, but the second gynecologist confirms the cervical cancer diagnosis.
 The woman's uterus is removed, but a post-surgery biopsy is done and no cancer is found.
-The woman brings the claim alleging that the doctors failed to properly diagnose her and that they should have ordered more testing prior to doing the surgery, as she is now unable to have a third child.
+The woman brings the claim alleging that the doctors failed to properly diagnose her and that they should have ordered more testing before doing the surgery, as she is now unable to have a third child.
 A jury awards her and her husband $650,000.

 - 2009, Tennessee:$5,513,241 Verdict.
 A 56-year-old woman has two pap smears done a year apart from each other.
 She is not informed that she has cervical cancer.
-A year later, she has medical procedures done and cervical cancer is found.
+A year later, she has medical procedures and cervical cancer is found.
 Doctors review the pap smears that she had done in the prior years and find lesions consistent with cervical cancer.
 As a result of the diagnosis, she undergoes chemotherapy and radiation.
-The woman alleges that if her cancer would have been caught earlier, she would not have needed these treatments.
+The woman alleges that if her cancer had been caught earlier, she would not have needed these treatments.
 The defendants eventually admitted liability and negligence as to one of the pap smears.
 A jury awarded the woman a total of $5,513,241.

-- 2009, Massachusetts:$1,300,000 Verdict.
+- 2009, Massachusetts: $1,300,000 Verdict.
 A 27-year-old woman has a routine pap smear done.
 For the next three years, additional pap smears are done, and each are interpreted by defendants as being normal.
 However, the woman goes back to defendants with bleeding.
 The defendants attribute this to be an effect of her birth control pill and they attempt a different pill.
 The bleeding does not stop, and a few months later, the woman returns to defendants, every month, with bleeding, tenderness, and abdominal cramping.
 Another pap smear is done and it is interpreted as negative, so the defendants just adjust the woman's medication again.
 A few months later, the woman is diagnosed with cervical cancer that has spread to her rectum, pelvis, and colon.
 Radiation and chemotherapy treatments are attempted, but she dies due to metastatic cervical cancer less than a year after diagnosis.

 - Misdiagnosis Claims: an overview